 Frequently asked Questions

-What is the Education and Development Team?
+What is the Education and Development Program?
 A team of facilitators/educators who train club officers and leaders in their role.
 It is the intent of the ED Team to have a pool of committed facilitators throughout D99 who can bring quality and consistent training to members anywhere in D99; for example, team members not only facilitate in their home area but also are willing to serve in outlying areas as needed.

-Why do we need a Team?
+Why do we need a Program?
 To bring consistency and quality training to club officers.
 Better planning for Club Officer Training (COT) & Leadership Training (LT) sessions, as the training team of presenters is already in place one year in advance.

 Does the ED Team arrange COT & LT No, the Division Directors and District Program Quality Director do.
 They consider many different factors when planning COT & LT; such as, the number of committed participants planning to attend in said location and the ED Team availability.
 They also arrange a venue, advertising, dates, and subcommittees.